ToshioCP/Gtk4-tutorial/src/sec29.src.md

 ## The Complete code

-You can find the source files in the `tfc` directory.
-Compile in the directly with `./comp tfc`.
+You can find the source files in the `tfc` directory. it can be compiled with `./comp tfc`.

 `tfc.c`